 Reviews will be conducted and completed by the end of October.

-You will receive notification of your proposal status of acceptance, waitlist, or decline by Friday, 13 November 2020.
+You will receive notification of your proposal status of acceptance, waitlist, or decline by early November 2021.

-If your program is accepted, you have the ethical and professional obligation to register for the convention by 11 December 2020 as well as provide required scholarship materials by the deadlines outlined below (if applicable).
+If your program is accepted, you have the ethical and professional obligation to register for the convention by 17 December 2021 as well as provide required scholarship materials by the deadlines outlined below (if applicable).
 Register at http://convention.myacpa.org/.
-Priority registration ends 31 October 2020.
-Early registration ends 18 December 2020.

 Research-in-process sessions take the best parts of communal roundtable discussions, paper discussant feedback, and add the opportunity to develop a paper at almost ANY STAGE OF READINESS.
 Papers that are fully drafted (as in past years) should be submitted in this session type as well.